The History BA Program |

-- All history majors are required to take the Junior History Seminar in either the fall or spring semester of their junior year.
+- All history majors are required to take the Junior History Seminar in the spring semester of their junior year.
 This course is open exclusively to history majors.

 - All history majors will be assigned a senior project advisor by the end of their junior year, and are required to register with this advisor for 4 credits of senior project (SPJ 4990/Senior Project I) in the fall of their senior year, and 4 more credits (SPJ 4991/Senior Project II) in the spring of their senior year.